Integrity management: More stringent legal requirements

 A well-known example of a company prosecuted under the FCPA is German car maker, Daimler, which agreed to pay US$185 million in fines to the US government over alleged bribes paid to secure contracts abroad.
-BAE Systems PLC, a UK-based defense contractor also agreed to pay a US$400 million fine in FCPA related enforcement action.
+BAE Systems PLC, a UK-based defense contractor also agreed to pay a US$400 million fine in FCPA-related enforcement action.
 There are numerous other examples.
-In existence for around 40 years now, the FCPA is a very powerful tool in the hands of US DOJ and SEC which they use as a weapon of recovery of billions of dollars from foreign corporations worldwide over which US authorities have little jurisdiction.
+In existence for around 40 years now, the FCPA is a very powerful tool in the hands of US DOJ and SEC which they use as a weapon for the recovery of billions of dollars from foreign corporations worldwide over which US authorities have little jurisdiction.

 Most recently, the Dodd-Frank Wall Street Reform and Consumer Protection Act (also known as the Financial Reform Act) signed into U.S. law by President Barack Obama on July 21, 2010 contains a clause that specifically requires companies with products containing cassiterite (tin ore), columbite-tantalite (coltan), wolframite, and gold to disclose to the Securities and Exchange Commission (SEC) whether the minerals are sourced from the Democratic Republic of Congo or adjoining countries.
 Companies will have to detail the measures they have taken to avoid sourcing the minerals from Congolese armed groups, which are guilty of massacres and other atrocities.
 The bill also requires that all information disclosed be independently audited.

 This legislation underpins some of the reasons businesses are taking integrity seriously and enlisting integrity management consultancies.
-Many businesses leaders have realized that early adopters of strong corporate ethics will thrive, as did those quick to embrace the environmental agenda in recent years.
+Many business leaders have realized that early adopters of strong corporate ethics will thrive, as did those quick to embrace the environmental agenda in recent years.
 Consumers and shareholders are increasingly ready to recognize the value of corporate responsibility in international business.
 Increasingly, responsibility and sustainable value are intertwined.